-4.8.4 Unacceptable Sub-Synchronous Oscillations.
+4.8.4 unacceptable sub-synchronous oscillations.

 4.9 The minimum transmission capacity of the MITS shall also be planned such that, for the background conditions described in paragraph 4.7, the operational security criteria set out in Section 5 can be met.